YaleSpinup/ecs-api/README.md

 #### Response

-The response is the tasks list
+The response is the tasks list.

 ```json
 {